status-im/nim-chronos/README.md

 ### Concepts

-Chronos implements the async/await paradigm in a self-contained library, using macros, with no specific helpers from the compiler.
+Chronos implements the async/await paradigm in a self-contained library using the macro and closure iterator transformation features provided by Nim.

-Our event loop is called a "dispatcher" and a single instance per thread is created, as soon as one is needed.
+The event loop is called a "dispatcher" and a single instance per thread is created, as soon as one is needed.

 To trigger a dispatcher's processing step, we need to call `poll()` - either directly or through a wrapper like `runForever()` or `waitFor()`.
-This step handles any file descriptors, timers and callbacks that are ready to be processed.
+Each step handles any file descriptors, timers and callbacks that are ready to be processed.

-`Future` objects encapsulate the result of an async procedure, upon successful completion, and a list of callbacks to be scheduled after any type of completion - be that success, failure or cancellation.
+`Future` objects encapsulate the result of an `async` procedure upon successful completion, and a list of callbacks to be scheduled after any type of completion - be that success, failure or cancellation.